 Anterior Superior Iliac Spine

-Latissimus dorsi muscle takes origin just behind the highest point of crest.
+Latissimus dorsi muscle takes origin just behind the highest point of the crest.
 Anterior two thirds of crest provides origin to external oblique muscles.

 Inner lip of iliac crest gives rise to transverses abdominis muscle and fascia transversalis in anterior part and quadratus lumborum in posterior part.

-In dorsal segment of iliac crest
+Dorsal segment of iliac crest has following attachments

 - Gluteus maximus arises from lateral slope